Last edited by taminca; 04-06-2014 at 09:11 PM.

 Travel: WF + Pilot/DLBP + SE/SCB or SA + SE/SCB

 General organisation: More pouches, stuff sacks and cubes than you can shake a keystrap at!

-Hoping for: FJN for iPad Mini + Moleskine; a Linen Side Effect; the return of Portable Culture!
+Hoping for: A new dyneema colour for YSSs; a Linen Side Effect; the return of Portable Culture!

 Very interesting indeed.
 I have noticed the Nordic/Solar Synapse 25 that I just received on Friday way more comfortable than the original one I had, but had no idea why (I really wanted this one to work-out, I guess).
 Perhaps @bltkmt could help me out and snap a picture of the straps placement on his S25 so that I could compare with the new on I have, which is 2.5 inches apart.